-- (a) Inquire, suo moto or on a petition presented to is by a victim of any person on his behalf, into complaint of - (i) Violation of human rights or abetment thereof or - (ii) negligence in the prevention of such violation by a public servant - (b) intervene in any proceedings involving any allegation of violation of human rights pending before a court; - (c) visit, under intimation to the state Government, any jail or any other institution under the control of the State Government, where persons are detained or lodged for purpose treatment, reforming or protection to study the living conditions of the immates and make recommendations there on; - (d) review the safeguards provided by or under the Constitution or any law for the time being in force for the protection of human rights and recommend measures for their effective implementation. - (e) review the factors, including acts of terrorism that inhibit the enjoyment of human rights and recommended for their effective implementation.

-- (f) Study treaties and other international instruments on human rights and make recommendations for their effective implementation - (g) Undertake and promote research in the field of human rights - (h) Spread human rights literacy among various sections of society and promote awareness of the safeguards available for the protection of these rights through publications, the media, seminars and other available means. - (i) encourage the efforts of non governmental organization and institutions working in the field of human rights. - (i) such other functions as it may consider necessary for the protection of human rights.
+- (a) inquire, suo moto or on a petition presented to it by a victim of any person on his behalf, into complaint of - (i) violation of human rights or abetment thereof or - (ii) negligence in the prevention of such violation by a public servant - (b) intervene in any proceedings involving any allegation of violation of human rights pending before a court with the approval of such court; - c) visit, under intimation to the state Government, any jail or any other institution under the control of the State Government, where persons are detained or lodged for purposes of treatment, reforming or protection to study the living conditions of the inmates and make recommendations there on; - (d) review the safeguards provided by or under the Constitution or any law for the time being in force for the protection of human rights and recommend measures for their effective implementation. - review the factors, including acts of terrorism that inhibit the enjoyment of human rights and recommended appropriate remedial measures. - (f) Study treaties and other international instruments on human rights and make recommendations for their effective implementation - (g) undertake and promote research in the field of human rights - (h) spread human rights literacy among various sections of society and promote awareness of the safeguards available for the protection of these rights through publications, the media, seminars and other available means; - (i) encourage the efforts of non- governmental organizations and institutions working in the field of human rights. - (j) such other functions as it may consider necessary for the protection of human rights

-Power relating to inquires
+Powers relating to inquiries

-- (1) The Commission has power to inquiring into complaints and have all the power of civil court trying a suit the code of civil procedure, 1908, and in particular in respect of the following matters, namely - (a) summoning and enforcing the attendance of witness and examine them on oath. - (b) discovery and production of any document - (c) receiving evidence on affidavits - (d) requisitioning any public record or copy thereof from any Court or office - (e) issuing commissions for the examination of witness or documents. - (f) any other matter which may be prescribed.
+- (1) The Commission has power to inquiring into complaints and have all the powers of a civil court trying a suit under the code of civil procedure, 1908, and in particular in respect of the following matters, namely - a) summoning and enforcing the attendance of witnesses and examine them on oath; - b) discovery and production of any document - c) receiving evidence on affidavits - d) requisitioning any public record or copy thereof from any court or office. - e) issuing commissions for the examination of witness or documents - f) Any other matter which may be prescribed

-Investigation Procedure.
+Investigation Procedure

-- (1) The commission may, for the purpose of conducting any investigation pertaining to the inquiry, utilize the services of any officer or investigation agency of the Central Government, as he case ay be - (2) For the purpose of investigation into any matter pertaining to the inquiry, any officer or agency - (a) Summon and enforce the attendance of any person and examine him: - (b) require the discovery and production of any documents; and - (c) requisition any public record or copy thereof from any office.
+- (1) The commission may, for the purpose of conducting any investigation pertaining to the inquiry, utilize the services of any officer or investigation agency of the Central Government, as he case may be - (2) For the purpose of investigation into any matter pertaining to the inquiry, any officer or agency whose services are utilized subject to the direction - (a) summon and enforce the attendance of any person and examine him; - (b) require the discovery and production of any document; and - (c) requisition any public record or copy thereof from any office it shall give to that person a reasonable opportunity of being heard in the inquiry and to produce evidence in his defence provided that nothing in this section shall apply where the credit of a witness is being impeached.

-Persons likely to be prejudically affected to be heard.

-if, at any stage of the inquiry, the commission.
+Persons likely to be prejudicially affected to be heard If, at any stage of the inquiry, the commission

-- (a) Consider it necessary to inquire into the conduct of any person : or - (b) is of the opinion that the reputation of any person is likely to be preudically affected the inquiry: it shall give to that person a reasonable opportunity of being heard in the inquiry and to produce evidence in his defence.
+- (a) considers it necessary to inquire into the conduct of any person; or - (b) is of the opinion that the reputation of any person is likely to be prejudicially affected by the inquiry;